 - the Victorian Denture Scheme (VDS).

-DHSV and community dental clinics have detailed information about how to access these schemes.
+RDHM and community dental clinics have detailed information about how private dental clinicians may access these schemes.

 Australian Government's Child Dental Benefits Schedule